Fiserv/developer-studio-test/docs/getting-started/setup-tenant/deploy-tenant.md

 Need to deploy your tenant application ?

 Quick start guide will provide you the necessary steps to get your Application setup, configure and deploy on Cloud Server really quick.
+Test this out using the info provided in the docs.

 > Recommended : To complete following steps before proceeding to deployment process.